ligato/vpp-agent/docs/kvscheduler/debugging.md

    oriented backwards, pointing to the parents
 ![graph example](img/graph-visualization.svg)

-Without any GET arguments, the API returns rendering of the graph in its current state.
+Without any GET arguments, the API returns the rendering of the graph in its current state.
 Alternatively, it is possible to pass argument `txn=<seq-num>`, to display the graph state as it was when the given transaction has just finalized, highlighting the vertices updated by the transaction with a yellow border.